psychdatascience/FDS-CourseOne/tutorial005.md

  cd git
 ```

-The command that will allow the repository online to be copied locally on your computer while maintaining an invisible link to your online repository living on gitHub is `clone`:
+The command that will allow the repository online to be copied locally on your computer while maintaining an invisible link to your online repository living on GitHub is `clone`:

 ```
 git clone https://github.com/yourUserName/yourUserName
 ```

 The command will make a copy of the online repository on the current directory on your computer.
 So let's check this.
-You can show your current directory `pwd`, we just navigated to it a few lines above, if all went well it should be `git`.
-You can then list the files and folders in the repository using `ls -l`.
-You should see a folder named `yourUserName`.
+You can show your current directory `pwd`.
+You can see all files and folders in your current using `ls -l`.
+We can navigate to the new repository folder `yourUserName` using `cd yourUserName`.

 [![This video shows how to clone a repository already existing on GitHub.com using terminal on Mac OSX.](https://img.youtube.com/vi/G931KZx4Rhc/0.jpg)](https://www.youtube.com/watch?v=G931KZx4Rhc).

 ### 4. Edit your repository.

 We want edit the README.md file that came with the repository.
 While doing this, we will temporarily put the terminal aside (do not close it, just minimize the window).
-We will then use any editor to edit the readme.md file that came with the repository we just cloned.
+We will then use any editor to edit the README.md file that came with the repository we just cloned.
 This is just like what we did in [Tutorial 003](https://github.com/psychdatascience/FDS-CourseOne/blob/main/tutorial003.md#4-edit-a-repository-edit-an-existing-file).
-Pick your editor of choice, edit the readme.md fie and let's add your First Name, Middle initials and Family name as Title header, after that let's add a tag-line that can give a quick sense of who you are for example *I am a professor at The University of Texas at Austin interested in Psychology, Neuroscience and Data Science.* After that let's write a short biography.
-Write something short about your background, for example I would write: *I am from Rome and I am here because I believe in science and education and I would like to think that by teaching young minds how to think critically and how to use cutting edge tools, like coding, we can make the world a better place.
-It is not simple, but I believe we can.* Finally, finish editing, save and close your editor.
+Pick your editor of choice, edit the README.md file and let's add your First Name, Middle initials and Family name as Title header, after that let's add a tag-line that can give a quick sense of who you are for example *I am a professor at The University of Texas at Austin interested in Psychology, Neuroscience and Data Science.* After that let's write a short biography.
+Write something short about your background, for example I would write:

+*I am from Rome and I work in a Public University because I believe in science and education.
+I like to think that by teaching young minds how to think critically and how to use cutting edge tools, like coding, we can make the world a better place.
+It is not a simple task, but I believe we can.*

+Finally, finish editing, save and close your editor.
 Now we are ready to make our first commit.

 First let's learn how to take a look at the status of your local repository.
-Let's go back to the terminal and type the following:
+Let's go back to the terminal, navigate to the new folder we just cloned and check the status of the repository:

 ```
+cd /Users/francopestilli/git/yourUserName
 git status
 ```

-Below what the command `git status` returns on my computer after editing the README.md:
+Below is a snapshot of what the command `git status` returned on my computer after editing the README.md:

 ```
 (base) francopestilli@francos-mbp francopestilli % git status